16 Tidy data

 3. Each type of observational unit is a table.

-These sound obvious, but they aren’t.
-Most real-world data breaks at least one rule.
-The rules themselves are a simplified version of database normalization: Edgar Codd defined normal forms (1NF through 5NF) in the 1970s to eliminate redundancy.
-Tidy data is roughly equivalent to third normal form (3NF), with no transitive dependencies and no repeating groups.
-Database designers have been solving the same structural problem since before R existed.
+They sound obvious.
+They aren’t.
+Most real-world data breaks at least one of them, and recognizing which rule is broken (let alone fixing it) takes practice.
+The rules themselves are a simplified version of something database designers have known since the 1970s, when Edgar Codd defined normal forms (1NF through 5NF) to eliminate redundancy; tidy data corresponds roughly to third normal form, with no transitive dependencies and no repeating groups.
+The structural problem R programmers wrestle with today is the same one Codd solved in relational algebra before R existed.

 Consider a table of population data with years spread across the column names: